alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 We're changing transportation.
 Join now, and if we make it big you can live like a king.

+There's only one way a Ph.D. program can compete with the money in industry.
-How does a computer science Ph.D. program compete with that?
-It sells itself with research.
-When getting a Ph.D., you will tackle the hardest problems, the ones where no one knows the answer.
+A CS Ph.D. program sells itself with research.
+Here, you will tackle the hardest problems, the ones where no one knows the answer.
 You will devote the next few years towards learning as much as you want in your quest to solve one of those problems.
 It will be hard, difficult, and poorly paid, but in the end you will learn